cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 CockroachDB locking implementation highlights:

 - Writes acquire locks
-- `SELECT FOR UPDATE` acquire locks
+- `SELECTs ...
+FOR UPDATE`, just as writes, acquire locks
+- Writes block reads and writes [from other transactions]
 - Reads do not acquire locks
 - Reads do not block reads or writes [from other transactions]
-- Writes block reads and writes [from other transactions]
 - All blocked statements are waiting indefinitely in the same [queue](https://www.cockroachlabs.com/docs/v21.2/architecture/transaction-layer.html#txnwaitqueue) until the blocking transaction releases the lock (aside from situations when a waiting transaction is forcefully disrupted externally)
 - Locks are released when the holding transaction is closed (committed or rolled back)